 Calling all TV junkies!
 When you’re watching the shows that everyone’s buzzing about, do you ever fantasize about visiting where they’re filmed or take place?
 We bet you do!
-While filming for television used to be limited to studio or Hollywood lot, today’s television series seem to have insane set locations, filming all around the world in some pretty cool places.
-And you can visit them!
+While filming for television used to be limited to studio or Hollywood lot, today’s television series film all around the world in some pretty cool places.
+And the best part?
+Sometimes it’s possible to even visit them!

 Game of Thrones